harrythree/meetup-api-server/README.md

 * I used the basic [API Key authentication method](http://www.meetup.com/meetup_api/auth/) for making requests to the Meetup API.
 They also have ways to authenticate with oAuth 1 and 2.
 The meetup-api module handles all 3 authentication methods which is nice.

+* Project generated using express generator.

-* Overall very use to use and well documented.
+* Overall very easy to use and well documented.

 ## Running sample project